MakeSchool-Tutorials/Make-Chat-Tutorial/P00-Start-Slacking/content.md

 In this tutorial we're going to be building our very own live messaging application.

+# Learning Outcomes

+By the end of this tutorial, you should be able to...

+1. Understand how WebSockets work within a server/client relationship through socket.io
+1. Pass information back and forth from the client and server using the power of bidirectional communication in sockets
+1. Use sockets to update information on the server
+1. Use sockets to update information on the client
+1. Understand how jQuery can help send info through sockets

 # What You'll Need to Know

 To begin this tutorial you should already have familiarity with the following domains and tools: